 - ‘Hoy por ti, mañana por mí.’
 (Today for you, tomorrow for me.)

 - A unique way to say you’re welcome in Spanish since you are not using any of the previous phrases.
 Still, you agree with the other person that you will help them now, and later when you need them, they should help you back.

 Learning Colloquial Phrases In The Spanish Language

 Learning to say you are welcome in Spanish and other basic phrases to communicate with the natives is essential to mastering the language.
 If your purpose is to increase your vocabulary for daily conversations during your trip, practicing at least 10 minutes a day will make the difference.

-You can do this with Ling App, the powerful language learning recourse trusted by millions of people who learn languages every day worldwide.
-Its fun quizzes and interactive lessons will make you feel like you're playing a game.
-You don't need to study with boring books, because now you have the opportunity to learn with an engaging teaching method.
+You can do this with the Ling app, the powerful language learning resource trusted by millions of people who learn languages every day worldwide.
+Its fun quizzes and interactive lessons will make you feel like you’re playing a game.
+You don’t need to study with boring books because now you have the opportunity to learn with an engaging teaching method.